peterlafferty/orchestra-walkthrough/walkthrough.md

 > Dataset IDs must be alphanumeric (plus underscores) and must be at most 1024 characters long.

-Use the following command to create a dataset set the NAME and change the location if required:
+Use the following command to create a dataset.
+Set the NAME and change the location if required:

 ``` bash
 bq --location=US mk {{project-name}}:NAME